 restroom paruresis

-author image Gabrielle Ilagan
+author image Gabrielle Ilagan, M.A.

-author image Gabrielle Ilagan
+author image Gabrielle Ilagan, M.A.

 Gabrielle Ilagan is a doctoral student at Fordham University.
 She earned her B.A. in Psychology from Williams College in Williamstown, MA.
 Her research at Fordham’s Bronx Personality Lab investigates how identity and social interactions influence mental health, especially for individuals from marginalized backgrounds.